Success (prison ship)

-Success was an Australian prison ship, built in 1840 at Natmoo, Burma, for Cockerell & Co. of Calcutta.
+Success was an Australian prison ship, built in 1840 at Nat Moo shipyard in Mawlamyine (then Moulmein), Burma, for Cockerell & Co. of Calcutta.
 Between the 1890s and the 1930s, she was converted into a floating museum displaying relics of the convict era and purporting to represent the horrors of penal transportation in Great Britain and the United States of America.
-After extensive world tours she was destroyed in 1946 by fire while berthed in Lake Erie near Cleveland, Ohio.
+After extensive world tours she was destroyed in 1946 by fire while berthed in Lake Erie near Cleveland, Ohio in the US.